They say that you can’t step in the same river twice.

 Except for one set of footprints in the sand.

-A lonely call flutters from my lips and into the vast expanse of white, vanishing so slowly that it seems to echo forever into its furthest reaches beyond my range of vision.
+A lonely call flutters from my lips on the wings of a dancing butterfly into the vast expanse of white.
+It sings wordlessly.
+Then vanishes so slowly as to echo forever into its furthest reaches.

 “Where have you gone?”